pluralonline/plural-nodejs-sdk/README.md

 1. NODE version 18.17.1 or higher
 2. NPM version 9.6.7 or higher

-In order to install this SDK locally from a folder you'll need to run the following commands.
+To install this SDK locally from a folder you'll need to run the following commands.
 It will link and install the SDK in your node project.

 ```text